• Skip to primary navigation

 Re-framed in the positive, these guidelines urge us to say only what is true, to speak in ways that promote harmony among people, to use a tone of voice that is pleasing, kind, and gentle, and to speak mindfully in order that our speech is useful and purposeful.
 This is wise speech.

-That’s a tall order (for me, anyway!)
+That’s a tall order (for me, anyway).

-Fortunately, it is also a mindfulness practice par excellence – meaning we can actually train ourselves to listen and speak from the heart.
+We can actually train ourselves to listen and speak from the heart.

-For example, this week, while interacting with others, I am trying to consciously feel my breathing, relax any tightness in my body, and try not to concoct a response in my head while the other person is still talking.
+For example, while interacting with others, I am trying to consciously feel my breathing, relax any tightness in my body, and try not to concoct a response in my head while the other person is still talking.

 You who practice know very well how mindfulness allows us to recognize what we are about to say before we say it.
 This is like hitting a secret pause button before responding.
 Mindfulness gives us the sacred freedom to choose wisely when to say something, which words to use, in what tone of voice, and to check that the words come from the heart.